-In addition, major league teams, along with their star sluggers, played at the field, including the New York Giants and the Brooklyn Dodgers.
+In addition, Major League Baseball teams, including the New York Giants and the Brooklyn Dodgers, along with their star sluggers, played at the field.
 The city gained control of the property in 1926, renamed it Joseph H. Durkee Athletic Field, and created Jacksonville’s main municipal park on the site.
 In 1936, after the original stadium was destroyed by fire, the present structure was built with a larger building that afforded space for a separate section to seat African American patrons in the era of segregation.

-During the 1920’s and 1930’s Negro League greats, including Satchel Page, played at Durkee Field.
+During the 1920s and 1930s, Negro League greats, including Satchel Paige, played at Durkee Field.
 Jacksonville’s only Negro League team, the Jacksonville Red Caps, made up of employees of the East Coast Railroad, used the Myrtle Avenue Ball Park as their home field.

 The following year, Wolfson Stadium was built and replaced Durkee Field at the municipal ballpark.
 Through the years, the Myrtle Avenue field provided the city’s African Americans other important uses.
-Area schools, including Stanton (where J.P.
-Small served as the main coach and athletic director from 1934 until 1969); Raines High School (where Bob Hayes played on football and tract teams); and Edward Waters College practiced and played games in the park.
+Teams from area schools, including Stanton (where J.P.
+Small served as the main coach and athletic director from 1934 until 1969); Matthew Gilbert High School (where Olympic sprinter and Dallas Cowboys wide receiver Bob Hayes played on football and track teams during his youth); and Edward Waters College, practiced and played games in the park.

 Following demolition of Wolfson Park, J.P.
 Small became the last historic park in the city of Jacksonville.